Hannibal's crossing of the Alps: Descent to Italy

-In popular culture
+In culture

-In part III of Jonathan Swift's 1726 prose satire, Gulliver's Travels, the eponymous main protagonist, Gulliver, visits "Glubbdubdrib", a fictional island populated by sorcerers.
-Invited by the governor of the island who is capable of summoning the dead, Gulliver summons Hannibal and learns that he did not actually utilize fire and vinegar to melt boulders obstructing his path, and that it was probably a conjured up myth.
+In part III of Jonathan Swift's 1726 prose satire, Gulliver's Travels, the eponymous protagonist, Gulliver, visits "Glubbdubdrib", a fictional island populated by sorcerers.
+Invited by the governor of the island who is capable of summoning the dead, Gulliver summons Hannibal and learns that he did not actually utilize fire and vinegar to melt boulders obstructing his path, and that it was probably a conjured-up myth.

+Artist Jacques-Louis David's 1800 painting (and later copies) of Napoleon crossing St. Bernard Pass references Hannibal's crossing of the Alps in an inscription of his name on the rock beneath Napoleon's rearing horse.

 In The Simpsons episode "Cape Feare", the words 'Terror Lake salutes Hannibal crossing the Alps' can be read on the sides of several elephants as they trample Sideshow Bob.

-In Season 2, Episode 11 of The Big Bang Theory Sheldon says "Hannibal has crossed the Alps".
+Hannibal's crossing of the Alps is depicted in the fourth issue of IDW Publishing's 2016 Godzilla comic series Godzilla: Rage Across Time, in which Godzilla proves another obstacle for Hannibal and his men in their advance on Rome.